 The problem is that many parts containing asbestos still exist for sale and are in many cars on the road.
 Mechanics who work on these parts can be exposed to asbestos.

 The Dangers of Asbestos

 Asbestos in its natural mineral state is generally not considered to be dangerous.
 However, once asbestos is disturbed, asbestos fibers can become airborne and inhaled.
 A person who inhales the fibers over a long period of time can develop serious illness, including mesothelioma.
 Asbestos is widely regarded to be a human carcinogen and has been classified as such by multiple organizations, including the United States Environmental Protection Agency and the United States Department of Health and Human Services.

 Unfortunately, mechanics who work around parts containing asbestos can be exposed to these dangerous airborne particles.
-For example, when a mechanic (or other person) removes a clutch cover, a brake disc or drum, or even the wheel from a motor vehicle, brake dust or clutch dust is often visible.
-If the vehicle had parts with asbestos, the dust can include asbestos fibers.
+For example, when a mechanic (or another person) removes a clutch cover, a brake disc or drum, or even the wheel from a motor vehicle, brake dust or clutch dust is often visible.
+If the vehicle had parts with asbestos, the dust could include asbestos fibers.